Child Survival Action

 Our Vision

-The Child Survival Action initiative holds a vision of ending preventable deaths of newborns and children under 5 years of age by 2030, with all countries reducing under-5 mortality to 25 or less deaths per 1,000 live births.
+The Child Survival Action initiative holds a vision of ending preventable deaths of children by 2030, with all countries reducing under-5 mortality to 25 or less deaths per 1,000 live births.
+We aim to align with maternal, newborn, adolescent, and reproductive health efforts to ensure survival across the life course and continuum of care.

 The CSA initiative—